 Exemplars of increasing the degree of challenge

-- Have difficulties understanding key concepts
+- have difficulties understanding key concepts

-- Have problems accessing the necessary skills
+- have problems accessing the necessary skills

-- May hold alternative viewpoints
+- hold alternative viewpoints

 If Activity 1 is your starter activity, what stumbling blocks or misconceptions would your expect, and how would these affect which of Activities 2 or 3 you would then use?

 What would need to have gone before to make it appropriate to ask students to attempt Activity 4?

 Summarise your views in a short contribution in the comments below.
 (If your knowledge of wave theory is sketchy then just focus on responses from other learners.)